artsy/artsy.github.io/_posts/2017-04-22-danger-one-oh-again.md

 <!-- more -->

+# Why?

 Danger came from a need to customise the GitHub workflow for pull requests.
 In a work context, we wanted to add process like CHANGELOGs and be more thorough about testing.
 In Open Source, we needed to stop asking the same things to drive-by contributors.
 Their patches are valuable for sure, but asking for the same changes each time gets tiring.
+We want to work at a higher level of abstraction.

 In both cases you want a way to give instant feedback for things that are "Unit Tests have failed" or "Code could not compile".
-However, it's hard to give feedback that says "You have not added a CHANGELOG entry in the right format", typically CI would only provide a binary: true or false response to the changes for review.
+However, it's hard to give feedback that says "You have not added a CHANGELOG entry in the right format."

+Typically CI would only provide a binary: true or false response to the changes for review.
 We want a more shades of grey.

-### What does Danger do?
+## What does Danger do?

 Danger acts as a way of creating unit tests at code review level.
-It gives you the ability to write tests that say: "was this file changed", "did the contents of new files include this string", "does the build log include a warning we know is bad news" then the results of those tests are moved back into the place you're talking about the code.
+It gives you the ability to write tests that say: "has this file changed?", "does the contents of new files include this string?", "does the build log include a warning we know is bad news?" then the results of those tests are moved back into the place you're talking about the code.

 To do this, you need to be able to create your own rules.
-Every team has different dynamics, and while it makes sense to offer a set of a set of standard rules that can work across a lot of projects - I'm pretty sure that the needs of the Artsy engineer team is different from the needs of your team.
+Every team has different dynamics, and while it makes sense to offer a set of a set of standard rules that can work across a lot of projects - I'm pretty sure that the needs of the Artsy engineering team is different from the needs of your team.

 Danger runs your code, and provides a set of easy to use APIs for you to build these useful culture rules.
 You write your rules in code, we call these files Dangerfiles.
 Similar to how a testing framework would give a set of expectations.
 The general gist is Danger provides access to:

-* Changes inside from Git
+* Changes from Git
 * Changes from GitHub/GitLab/BitBucket
 * Interacting with Danger

 By making per-project rules with these APIs, you can cover most rote tasks involved in code review.
 To make it easy for anyone to run Danger on every pull request, Danger was made to run during continuous integration.

-## OK, so "2 versions of Danger"?
+# OK, so "2 versions of Danger"?

 I first implemented Danger in Ruby.
 Ruby is a great language for building terminal apps, in the iOS community it's the language in which the largest OSS projects are built in.
-So, as someone used to building apps there, it wasn't really a debate.
+So, as someone used to building apps in that space, it wasn't really a debate what language to work with.

-The Ruby build of Danger is now at 5.x with over 80 releases, it's a solid exploration into code review automation.
+The Ruby build of Danger is now at 5.x with almost 100 releases, it's a solid exploration into code review automation.
 Ultimately though, I started to feel three main pain-points:

 * At Artsy, we moved our mobile team to React Native, and other teams were also consolidating on JavaScript everywhere.
 It felt weird using a Ruby inside a strictly JS only context.

 * Trying to re-create the environment of a PR was tricky from inside the CI.
 For example most providers are good at about saving on space and bandwidth during a run, and Danger often has to ruin that in order to replicate the PR locally.

 * I wanted to explore server-side Dangerfiles.
 I wouldn't feel comfortable hosting a server that allows anyone to run their own Ruby code.
-It's really not built with sandboxing in mind.
+Ruby isn't built with sandboxing in mind.

 ## JavaScript

 First I explored the idea of having JavaScript based Dangerfiles inside the Ruby version of Danger.
-I did this by bridging Danger's Ruby objects into a JavaScript and allowing bi-directional communication between the two.
-This handled some of the immediate needs, but proved inadequate when working with JavaScript's limited API and ignored all other JavaScript tooling.
-Realistically, to use JavaScript properly, you need node modules and npm.
+I did this by [bridging Danger's Ruby objects into a JavaScript context](https://github.com/danger/danger/pull/422) and allowing bi-directional communication between the two.
+This handled some of the immediate needs, but proved inadequate when working with JavaScript's simple system library and it ignored all other JavaScript tooling.

+After enough time, I came to the conclusion that realistically, to use JavaScript properly, you need node modules and npm.

-So 8 months ago I decided it was worth starting from scratch and re-created Danger in JavaScript.
-I had time to consider what I would do differently, and this time I added one key additional restraints on the system.
-Data can only come from an API.
+So 10 months ago I decided it was worth starting from scratch and re-created Danger in JavaScript.
+I had time to consider what I would do differently, and this time I added one key additional restraints on the system: Data can only come from an API.

 This constraint negates one of the key problems with running running a Dangerfile on a server - having to have a copy of the code and the PR's environment.

-JavaScript has a much simpler model for evaluating, importing and exporting code and so whitelisting tools
+In addition, JavaScript has a much simpler model for evaluating, importing and exporting code and so whitelisting modules and functions can be feasible for a hosted version of Danger.

 # 1.0 is my middle name

 Any software project used in production should probably be 1.0, but in addition to production use a library needs documentation to be 1.0.

-Calling Danger production ready means doing the entire [Defensive OSS][defense] process: Documentation, Guides, API Reference, Website and Logo.
+Calling Danger production ready means doing the entire [Defensive OSS][defense] process: Documentation, Guides, API Reference, Website and Branding.

 Once each version of Danger had started to mature to a point that the user-facing aspect stopped changing I started focusing on the documentation engine and website.
 In both cases, a considerable amount of documentation is generated from the source code of Danger.
-I'm a big fan of keeping
+I'm a big fan of keeping that inside the source code and building documentation sites which import it directly.

 # So what can I do with Danger?